Djibouti at the 2024 Summer Olympics

 Djibouti competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 It was the nation's tenth appearance at the Summer Olympics.
 Djibouti did not field any athletes at the 2004 Summer Olympics in Athens.

-Competitors
+Seven athletes were selected to the team, competing in athletics, judo, and swimming.
+Track runners Mohamed Ismail Ibrahim and Samiyah Hassan Nour was the nation's flag bearer at the opening ceremonies, while Bouh Ibrahim was the flag bearer for the closing ceremonies.
+Djibouti failed to win an Olympic medal at these Games, and have not won a medal since the 1988 Summer Olympics in Seoul.

-The following is the list of number of competitors in the Games.
+Background